 I want to preface this list by saying if you are serious about raising your kids frugally, then you need to put yourself into a frugal mindset.
 Being frugal is not a one-time thing.
-Being frugal is saving and not spending money everyday and every minute of the day.
-Being frugal is in the decisions you make and what you are willing to do to have to spend any more money that you have to.
+Being frugal is saving and not spending money every day and every minute of the day.
+Being frugal is in the decisions you make and what you are willing to do to have to spend any more money than you have to.

 20 Ideas For Raising Kids Frugally

 1. Teach your kids to make do with what they have instead of having to have something new.

 2. Encourage your kids' creativity in what they can do with what they have.
 Have them play dress-up and use their imaginations.
 Let them build forts in the living room.
 Let them draw on scratch paper.
 All of this costs you very little or nothing and the kids are much better for it.

 3. Accept hand me down clothes, toys, and any baby goods you can.
 Free is good!

 4. Learn to go to the thrift and consignment shops first for clothes and baby goods before going to a regular store.